corelan/pyencfsgui/README.md

 - Clone the git project onto your machine
 - Open a Terminal, go to the folder
 - run `python3 encfsgui.py`
+- Check/edit the settings as needed
+- Create a new volume (or add an existing one to the application)
+- Enjoy!